Materiality assessment at Nokian Tyres

 - Rubber Manufacturers’ Association of Finland

-- National automotive and tyre industry associations in several countries
+- National automotive and tyre industry associations in various countries

 - ETRMA/European Tyre and Rubber Manufacturers’ Association